dlilab/lab_Logistics/Code_of_conduct.md

     + You should learn how to plan your research project by reading the literature and discussing with me and others in the lab.
     + You should develop your writing and presentation skills.
 I expect that you will have at least 3 chapters for your dissertation, with each chapter being a publishable manuscript.
 You should try to have a daily writing habit.
 Although the availability of travel funds will vary, I encourage you to submit your work for presentation at one conference per year.
 Attend relevant seminars such as the weekly department seminars to learn both science and how to give a good talk.
     + You should try to develop your mentoring and management skills.
 Mentoring undergraduate researchers can be a great opportunity to further your professional development as a supervisor and can help your own research progress.
-    + You should apply for fellowships, traineeships, small research grants, and travel grants as much as you can.
+    + You should apply for fellowships, small research grants, and travel grants as much as you can.
 Not only will an award help your career and the overall lab funding situation, the experience of writing the proposal will help you think about what you are doing more deeply.
     + You should keep a detailed lab notebook to record all details of your experiments and research.
 Data belongs to the lab, not to any one individual.
 As a result, you will be expected to leave your original notebooks and files when you leave the lab.
 - Be respectful, tolerant of, and work collegially with laboratory colleagues:  respect individual differences in values, personalities, and work styles.